soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/security-dashboard.md

 ![Global Weekly Threat Detections widget](media/globalweeklythreatdetections.png)

-The metrics are determined as described in the following table:
+The metrics are calculated as described in the following table:

 |Metric  |How it's calculated  |
 |---------|---------|